Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Introduction

 Studies of North Atlantic climate variability have typically separated out noise terms from shorter, inter-annual time-scale atmospheric forcing (such as the North Atlantic Oscillation (NAO) \parencite{Mecking2014}) and freshwater forcing \parencite{Menary2015}.
 Other studies \parencite{Martin2019} have examined inter-decadal variability in the North Atlantic and find that mechanisms differ between GCMs, with temperature driving variability in one class of models, while another class is dominated by salinity.

-In this paper we determine whether internal climate `noise' in the North Atlantic can substantially influence the likelihood of AMOC collapse, which we have defined here as a decade in which the decadal-mean AMOC strength falls below $5 \ \rm{Sv}$ \parencite{Jackson2023}.
+In this paper, we determine whether internal climate `noise' in the North Atlantic can substantially influence the likelihood of AMOC collapse, which we have defined here as a decade in which the decadal-mean AMOC strength falls below $5 \ \rm{Sv}$ \parencite{Jackson2023}.
 We consider decadal time series of salinity, temperature and AMOC strength, which are more likely to influence the basin-scale AMOC than higher-frequency variations which have a more regional influence \parencite{Jackson2022}.
 It is difficult to assess scenarios such that a `real-world' noise forcing can cause noise-tipping in GCMs, given the length of runs required.
+We, therefore, use a simple process-based AMOC box model \parencite{wood19,Alkhayuon19} which is known to exhibit bifurcation- and rate-induced tipping, and add a `noise' term to represent stochastic variability.
+This stochastic or noise term physically represents the drivers of natural variability on basin length scales and decadal time scales.
+This includes different types of box mixing, via ocean or atmospheric processes.
+That is, the noise captures the drivers of internal variability for processes in the GCM that produce perturbations from equilibrium salinities in the deterministic system.

-We therefore use a simple process-based AMOC box model \parencite{wood19,Alkhayuon19} which is known to exhibit bifurcation- and rate-induced tipping, and add a noise term to represent stochastic variability.
-Here we go beyond the CMIP5 results of \textcite{Castellana2019} by fitting noise from a selection of CMIP6 climate models for which suitable data were available (Table~\ref{tab:model_details}).
-We extract fluctuations of volume-averaged salinity and temperature, and calibrate the noise term in our simple box model to fit these and diagnose characteristics of the noise.
+Here we go beyond the CMIP5 results of \textcite{Castellana2019} by fitting noise from a selection of CMIP6 climate models for which suitable data were available (Table S1).
+We extract fluctuations of volume-averaged salinity and temperature and calibrate the noise term in our simple box model to fit these and diagnose the characteristics of the noise.
 The box model used represents key ocean processes that impact salinity changes, considering the entire depth of the North Atlantic region, and has model parameters calibrated to modern GCMs.
+More complex processes which are not included in the deterministic system, but are present in the GCMs, are captured in the stochastic term.